-A big concern for many employees when starting a new job is if they’ll be able to put aside enough for their retirement and whether they’ll have easy access to the funds.
-The Employee Retirement Income Security Act, also known as ERISA, was enacted in the early 1970's.
+A big concern for many employees when starting a new job is if they'll be able to put aside enough for their retirement.
+The Employee Retirement Income Security Act, also known as ERISA, was enacted in the early 1970s.
 ERISA provides pension or insurance companies and private employers with guidelines on how to administer employee benefit plans.

-It’s important to remember that ERISA doesn’t cover health plans by governmental entities or plans established by churches for their employees.
-It also doesn’t cover plans that relate to state laws, like unemployment or workers compensation.
-Although the ERISA definition doesn’t require private employers to have pension plans, it provides minimum standards for those that do.
+ERISA does not cover retirement plans by governmental entities or plans established by churches for their employees.
+It also doesn't cover plans that relate to state benefit laws, like unemployment or workers' compensation.
+Although the ERISA definition does not require private employers to have pension plans, it provides minimum standards for those that do.

-Prior to ERISA's enactment in 1974, the U.S. Department of Labor started regulating employee benefit plans when the Welfare and Pension Plans Disclosure Act (WPPDA) came about in 1959.
-The WPPDA required employers to make plan descriptions and annual financial reports available to the government and plan participants.
-Although this was meant to give employees a chance to keep an eye out on any abuse or mismanagement of their funds, the WPPDA was still very limited in scope and it was because of this that ERISA was enacted.
+Before ERISA, the U.S. Department of Labor started regulating employee benefit plans under the Welfare and Pension Plans Disclosure Act (WPPDA).
+The WPPDA required employers to provide plan descriptions and annual financial reports to the government and plan participants.
+Although this was meant to give employees a chance to keep an eye out for any abuse or mismanagement of their funds, the WPPDA was still very limited in scope.

 ERISA provisions apply to plan years starting on or after January 1, 1975.
-The Act has widened the scope of information being relayed to employees.
-It has implemented a type of healthcare plan enforcement that requires employers to manage funds exclusively for plan participants and their best interests, and expanded on the reporting procedures to the government.
+ERISA has broadened the scope of information available to plan participants.
+It has also implemented a type of healthcare plan enforcement that requires employers to manage funds exclusively for plan participants and in their best interests.
+ERISA has also expanded on the reporting procedures to the government.

 There have been a number of amendments to ERISA over the years.
 These were enacted mostly to provide employees with more protections whether it be for mental health issues, longer coverage, or reconstructive surgery for cancer patients.

-If you’re interested in learning more about pension plans and ERISA, visit Findlaw's FAQ page.
+If you're interested in learning more about pension plans and ERISA, visit Findlaw's ERISA FAQ page.